The impact of defects on excitations in two-dimensional bipartite uniaxial antiferromagnet insulators: Modelling the anti-ferromagnetic structure

-These expressions suggest that $n_0^{\mathcal{A}}$ and $n_0^{\mathcal{B}}$ increases and decreases, respectively, with increasing energy.
-Indeed, a comparison of the imaginary parts of $g_0^{\cal AA}$ and $g_0^{\cal BB}$ (negative of the densities $n_0^{\cal A}$ and $n_0^{\cal B}$), which are plotted in Fig. \ref{fig:g0} (a), along with their corresponding real parts, as a function of the energy, $\varepsilon$, indicates that the MLDOS for two sublattices are compeletely different, which is in stark contrast to FM honeycomb lattices \cite{PhysRevB.94.075401}.
-This behaviour arises from the fact that there is an antiferromagnetic exchange interaction between sublattices which is also displayed through the HP transformation, Eq. \eqref{HP}.
+These expressions imply that total density of magnon states, $n_0(\varepsilon)$ vanishes at the zero energy point since $sgn(\varepsilon=0) = 0$.
+In addition, it shows $n_0^{\mathcal{A}}$ and $n_0^{\mathcal{B}}$ increases and decreases, respectively, by increasing energy.
+Indeed, a comparison of the imaginary parts of $g_0^{\cal AA}$ and $g_0^{\cal BB}$ which are plotted in Fig. \ref{fig:g0} (a), along with their corresponding real parts, as a function of the energy indicates that the contribution of two sublattices are completely different in $n_0(\varepsilon)$ which is in stark contrast to FM honeycomb lattices \cite{PhysRevB.94.075401}.